raspberrypi/documentation/technical-faq.md

 ### Why is my Pi hot?

 All electronics give off heat, and the Pi is no exception.
 The latest model (3B+) has heat-spreading technology to use the entire PCB and connectors as a heatsink to dissipate excess energy.
-This means that except in exceptional conditions, you are unlikely to need a heatsink on the SoC or the ethernet hub chip.
-You can still add a heatsink if you wish, and this may prevent thermal throttling by keeping the chips below the throttling temperature.
+This means that except in exceptional conditions, you are unlikely to need a heatsink on the SoC or the Ethernet hub chip.
+You can still add a heatsink if you wish, and this may prevent thermal throttling by keeping the chips below the throttling temperature (see the paragraph on clock speed).

 ### I keep getting a lightning bolt symbol and messages about power...

-Most Pi models have circuity to detect when the incoming power supply voltage drops below about 4.65V.
-If this drop happens, the lightning bolt warning icon will appear (see [here](./configuration/warning-icons.md)), and a message will be sent to the system log.
-Below this voltage, there is no guarantee the Pi will work correctly; it may result in the device locking up, or bad SD card writes, USB device failure, ethernet dropping out, etc. We recommend a good-quality 5V power supply, 2.5A for the Pi 3B+, with a thick copper supply cable, such as [our official power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/).
+Most Pi models have circuity to detect drops of the incoming power supply voltage below around 4.65V.
+If such a drop happens, the lightning bolt warning icon (see [here](./configuration/warning-icons.md)) will appear, and a message will be sent to the system log.
+Below this voltage, there is no guarantee the Pi will work correctly; it may result in the device locking up, or bad SD card writes, USB device failure, Ethernet dropping out, etc. We recommend a good-quality 5V power supply, 2.5A for the Pi 3B+, with a thick copper supply cable, such as [our official power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/).
 The cable itself can be very important: often the cheaper cables use very thin copper wire, which can cause a significant voltage drop.

 ### What manufacturing standards etc. does the Pi comply with?

-We have put the Pi models through extensive compliance testing, for Europe, USA, and other countries around the world.
+We have put the Pi models through extensive compliance testing, for Europe, the USA, and other countries around the world.
 You can find many of the reports [here](./hardware/raspberrypi/conformity.md).

 ### I don't seem to get full speed gigabit networking on my Pi 3B+.